How to Recognize Publishers Clearing House Scams

 Still Not Sure?
 Get More Tips Directly From PCH.com

 Publishers Clearing House works diligently to fight scams, both by working with law enforcement officials and through public education.
-For more tips on avoid Publishers Clearing House scams, visit the Contest Integrity section of the Publishers Clearing House website, PCH.com.
+For more tips on avoid Publishers Clearing House scams, visit the Contest Integrity section of the PCH website, PCH.com.

 Have You Been Scammed?

-If you have read this article too late, and you have already sent money to a PCH con artist, contact your local police office.
+If you've already sent money to a PCH con artist, contact your local police office.
 You will also need to be extra cautious in the future because scammers consider people who have been scammed to be easy prey, and there is a good chance that you will be targeted again.